Skip to content

 How to Start Living Intentionally Today

-The biggest mistake people make is trying to change everything at once.
+The biggest mistake one can make is trying to change everything at once.
 Intentional living begins with simply noticing the choice points that already exist in your day.

 Start With Awareness, Not Action